NexMirror/Kallithea/docs/setup.rst

 PostgreSQL, SQLite and MySQL databases.
 Create the database by running the following command::

-    gearbox setup-db -c my.ini
+    kallithea-cli db-create -c my.ini

 This will prompt you for a "root" path.
 This "root" path is the location where Kallithea will store all of its repositories on the current machine.
-After entering this "root" path ``setup-db`` will also prompt you for a username and password for the initial admin account which ``setup-db`` sets up for you.
+After entering this "root" path ``db-create`` will also prompt you for a username and password for the initial admin account which ``db-create`` sets up for you.

-The ``setup-db`` values can also be given on the command line.
+The ``db-create`` values can also be given on the command line.
 Example::

-    gearbox setup-db -c my.ini --user=nn --password=secret --email=nn@example.com --repos=/srv/repos
+    kallithea-cli db-create -c my.ini --user=nn --password=secret --email=nn@example.com --repos=/srv/repos

-The ``setup-db`` command will create all needed tables and an admin account.
+The ``db-create`` command will create all needed tables and an admin account.
 When choosing a root path you can either use a new empty location, or a location which already contains existing repositories.
 If you choose a location which contains existing